Cardio For Massive Gains?

 The American Heart Association (AHA) expects the total number of heart

-by the year 2030 based on the way things
+failure incidents go up and by the year 2030 based on the way things

 are going right now.
 The good news, however, is that it can still be

 prevented.
 Studies have time and time again shown how along with a healthy